 Previous versions of the ISO9001 standard used to talk about “documents and records” but in recent years this has been replaced with the more general term of “documented information”.
 This is defined in ISO9000 (the fundamentals and vocabulary companion to ISO9001) as:

 So it’s important to be clear from the start that we’re not necessarily talking about paper here.
-Many a QMS does include paper documents and records, and that’s fine where appropriate, but there’s no requirement in ISO9001 to use paper.
+Many a Quality Management System does include paper documents and records, and that’s fine where appropriate, but there’s no requirement in ISO9001 to use paper.
 What we’re really interested in is the information, and that could be held in a wide variety of different forms, including Microsoft Word documents, spreadsheets, presentations, smartphone apps, cloud applications, microfiche and paper forms.

 Which documented information do we need to have for ISO9001?